- All award types

 Scholarship recipients are expected to be involved and participate in the Unitec Pacific Community.

-2024 applications for new student scholarships are open
+2025 applications for new student scholarships will open:

 Eligibility Criteria